 - Combine all the ingredients into a high-powered blender and blend until smooth.

-- If your smoothie is thicker than you’d like, add more almond/coconut milk.
-If you would like your smoothie thicker, add ice, until you reach your desired consistency.
+- If your smoothie is thicker than you’d like, add more non-dairy milk.
+If you would like your smoothie thicker, add more frozen fruit or ice and blend until you reach your desired consistency.